The Wines of Portugal (Organized by Region)

 Wines

-- Óbidos and Lourinhã: Light-bodied aromatic white wines particularly with Fernão Pires
+• Óbidos and Lourinhã: Light-bodied aromatic white wines, often featuring Fernão Pires

 Setúbal